x34903/ros_python_matlab/scripts/README.txt

+ROS Tutorial - publishing and subscribing between Python and Matlab scripts

+Author: Steve Crews, 18 Feb 2022

 Instructions for Matlab/Python talking to one another in ROS.
 This is a derivative of the ROS Tutorials, so only do what is required.

-Author: Steve Crews, 10 Feb 2022

-ASSUMES ROS IS ALREADY INSTALLED ON COMPUTER WITH NUMPY PACKAGE IN PYTHON
+*ASSUMES ROS IS ALREADY INSTALLED ON COMPUTER WITH NUMPY PACKAGE IN PYTHON

+STEP 1: Creating a Catkin Workspace
+If you already have a Catkin Workspace, you can skip to (STEP 2).

+VERSION A:
+STEPS 2-3: Creating a ROS Package and Adding some scripts If you already know this you can skip to (STEP 4).

+VERSION B:
+STEP 4: Adding a ROS Package.
+Alternative for those that are comfortable with creating ROS packages.

+STEP 5: Running the scripts

 -------------------------------------